Digital Transformation (DX) success means knowing your Why first, then the How, and finally the What

 There are two critical pieces of change that are often required to make your DX a movement as opposed to a shot in the dark.
 How you will get to your vision is dependent more on your organisational culture & structure and your people, than anything else.

 Organisational Culture and Structure: Most large organisations have reaped the benefits of a highly efficient hierarchical system, where controls and processes are put in place to cut costs, improve efficiencies and reduce risk.
 It’s a wonder of modern business.
 But it’s also stifling to innovation.
-And the fact is innovation will be required in order to truely transform.
+And the fact is innovation will be required in order to truly transform.
 You need to find a way to build a symbiotic alternative system to run alongside your hierarchy.
 One that is not constrained by the same rules that stifles innovation.
 Easier said than done, but there is good guidance out there on this subject.

 Accelerate (XLR8) by John Kotter; Kotter offers the insight into why a dual operating system is the natural evolution for an organisation trying to keep up with the pace of change in the 21st Century.